 Graduates of this Dental Assisting Program will receive a Certificate of Dental Assisting.
 After successful completion of the program and national dental assisting board examinations, the student will be eligible for entry into the profession or a Dental Assisting II program.
-The goals of the Program are: The goals of the Dental Assisting Program are:
+The goals of the Dental Assisting Program are: